Tuesday, July 19, 2016

 Because of the potential harm in surgically removing these tumors, researchers are looking for ways to treat them with drugs.
 Dr. Crago and her colleagues are currently completing a phase III clinical trial evaluating the drug sorafenib (Nexavar®, originally approved to treat kidney cancer) in desmoid tumors.

-“Because MSK sees such a large number of patients with sarcoma, we are able to conduct trials that look at new treatments for patients,” she says.
+“Because MSK sees such a large number of patients , we are able to conduct clinical trials for soft tissue sarcoma that look at new treatments for patients,” she says.
 “This gives us — and our patients — the unique opportunity to gain access to these drugs much sooner.”Back to top